Shubsm/Android-Applications-Java/README.md

+# Android-Applications-Java
-# Android-Applications-Java contains various codes related to app development.
+It contains various codes related to app development with Java.

+## Platform
+Android Studio